khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

 **Based on Version 2.4Rev**, March 2022 ([template](https://www.itic.org/policy/accessibility/vpat))

-- **Name of Product/Version:** GitLab 15.0
+- **Name of Product/Version:** GitLab Enterprise Edition Premium version 16.0
-- **Report Date:** Revised September, 2022
+- **Report Date:** Revised July, 2023
 - **Product Description:** From project planning and source code management to CI/CD and monitoring, GitLab is a single application for [the entire DevOps lifecycle](https://about.gitlab.com/stages-devops-lifecycle/).
 - **Contact information:** [ux@gitlab.com](mailto:ux@gitlab.com)
 - **Notes:**
   - This evaluation only refers to GitLab the product and does not include the [about.gitlab.com](https://about.gitlab.com/) or [docs.gitlab.com](https://docs.gitlab.com/ee/) websites.
-  - The latest revision evaluates GitLab 15.0 and supersedes earlier versions of this report.
+  - The latest revision evaluates **GitLab Enterprise Edition Premium version 16.0** and supersedes earlier versions of this report.
   - **Table 3: Success Criteria, Level AAA** has been removed because the GitLab product has not been evaluated for WCAG 2.0 Level AAA conformance.
   - GitLab supports the current and previous major version along with current minor version of the following browsers: Mozilla Firefox, Google Chrome, Chromium, Apple Safari, Microsoft Edge.
   - GitLab does not support running with JavaScript disabled in the browser because several features require JavaScript extensively.